rkt6865/rktHVTools/README.md

 - Get-HVHostLastBootUpTime - Retrieve the time a Hyper-V host last rebooted
 - Get-HVHostMPIOSettings - Retrieve the MPIO settings of a Hyper-V host
 - Get-HVHostNicStats - Retrieve the network packet errors/discards for each physical NIC of a Hyper-V host
+- Get-HVHostNicDrivers - Retrieve the NIC driver details for each physical NIC of a Hyper-V host